Oni-Hazza/YoutubeMusicAgain/README.md

 ## 🚀 Quick Start

 ### How to use
 On launch it should open a browser to authenticate access to your youtube playlists, if this doesnt work check that the `client_secrets.json` is in the directory.
+Alternatively you can just run it from the `main.py` as long as the requirements are installed in the venv.
 - Very simple layout
     - pretty much everything is controlled with double clicks or context menus
 - very baseline features such as shuffling right now, will possibly add more functionality in the future